 Unusually experienced with the behind-the-scenes machinations of staging an event, Asia Vedder had high praise for the organizer’s willingness to accommodate various rider requests.
-She has high expectations for a fun cross-county day.
+She has high expectations for a fun cross-country day.
 Course designer and builder Bert Wood and his crew “know the ground really well and the course looks fun,” she noted.

 On To Cross-Country & Country Music

 Along with the excitement of cross-country, Saturday will have an extra festive atmosphere thanks to the Temecula Jamboree Country Music Festival that begins at 12:30 p.m. and continues through the evening.
 Headlined by Jerrod Niemann and Cassadee Pope, the Jamboree opens with Sabrina Lentini.
 VIP Galway Downs International admission includes concert admission, and tickets can also be purchased separately.
 Award-winning dining options and shopping opportunities round out the day.
 The pairing of equestrian sport with good food, family fun and first-class entertainment is a hallmark of the entirely revamped Galway Downs property in the heart of Temecula wine and horse country.

 Saturday is jam-packed with cross-country for the Training Three-Day (T3D) and CCI pairs: T3D starts at 9:15 a.m.; CCI2* at 10:50 a.m.; and CCI1* at 12:10 a.m.
 An exhibitor’s party that evening will see riders, family members, owners, and grooms kick up their heels.